binomialhq/poly/doc/SPECIFICATION.md

 keyword, with the exception that the construct must not use Prototypes, and it does not introduce any symbol in the symbol space.

-Procedures are r-values, and cannot be referenced in any way.
+Procedures are r-values, and cannot be referenced directly.
+They can, however, be referenced when annotated, when in the context of a Group Annotation.
+In that case, the given Reference must be to a Procedure, otherwise resulting in a semantic error.

 ### Group Annotations